cjdaniel/sharp-wizard-games/README.md

 The .wzd files are directly installable to your OZ-7xx series Wizard.
 I only ever tested them on the OZ-730, so use at your own risk.

-The source code for the C/assembly games is under src/ in this repository.
-It's some of the first code I ever wrote, so don't expect much. :-) If for some reason, you want the code for the BASIC games, you can use one of the decompiler tools out there.
+The source code for the C/assembly games is some of the first code I ever wrote, so don't expect much. :-) If for some reason, you want the code for the BASIC games, you can use one of the decompiler tools out there.
 I really don't know where I put it, and it's not worth looking at, anyway!

 You can get the HiTech C SDK (and other cool Wizard-related things) here: http://www.lh.co.nz/ozdev/